marioscrock/java-reasoning/README.md

     * ```getMapClassToFieldId()``` returns a map binding short identifier of ontology's classes to the class field name that must be used as IRI fragment (identifier) of the named individual in the ontology.
     * ```getMapClassToDataProp()``` returns a map binding short identifier of ontology's classes to the class fields names representing a data property of the ontology.
-We assume the name of each field corresponds to the IRI fragment (identifier) of the data property in the ontology, otherwise another map must be exploited to correlate them.
+For each class, provide a set of pairs binding the name of each field to the IRI fragment (identifier) of the data property in the ontology.
 We consider as data properties all fields of type integer, double, float, boolean and String.
     * ```getMapClassToObjProp()``` returns a map binding short identifier of ontology's classes to the class fields names representing an object property of the ontology.
-We assume the name of each field corresponds to the IRI fragment (identifier) of the object property in the ontology, otherwise another map must be exploited to correlate them.
+For each class, provide a set of pairs binding the name of each field to the IRI fragment (identifier) of the data property in the ontology.
 We consider as object properties all fields relating to a fully qualified class bound to an ontology class in the map returned from getMapOntToAppClasses() method.

      We also assume multiple property binary relations from the same instance are stored in ArrayList fields named as the property: